manuelmessmer/docker-queso/README.md

 This repository provides a docker image of QuESo.
 Please go to [QuESo](https://github.com/manuelmessmer/QuESo) for the actual repository.
+The original [LICENSE](https://github.com/manuelmessmer/QuESo/blob/main/LICENSE) also applies to the docker image.

 ### Pull `docker-queso`
 ```